mthl/guix-artwork/website/drafts/meet-guix-at-fosdem-2021.md

 continuous integration, and related tools and workflows.

 Attendance to the workshop is free and open to everyone, though you are invited to register (there are only a few seats left!).
-Check out [the workshop’s wiki page](https://libreplanet.org/wiki/Group:Guix/FOSDEM2021) for practical info.
+Join [our BigBlueButton instance](https://guixbbb.fosshost.org) on Monday 8th, and check out [the workshop’s wiki page](https://libreplanet.org/wiki/Group:Guix/FOSDEM2021) for practical info.
 Hope to see you on-line!